prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 ---
 title: 'The Ultimate Guide to MERN Stack'
 description: 'MERN stack which is powered by Javascript, allows developers to create Full stack applications without the knowledge of any other programming language.
-This guide covers all the what, whys and hows required to start the MERN stack development.'
+This guide covers all the what, why, and how, required to start the MERN stack development.'
 date: '2021-09-02'
 blurb: 'MERN stack which is powered by Javascript, allows developers to create Full stack applications without the knowledge of any other programming language.
-This guide covers all the what, whys and hows required to start the MERN stack development.'
+This guide covers the what, why, and how, required to start the MERN stack development.'
 photo: '/images/guides/the-ultimate-guide-to-MERN-stack.jpg'
 cta: true
 ctaText: AltCampus helps you learn faster by inculcating these systems as part of the learning model.  🙌